 If you find yourself mindlessly checking your social media and procrastinating during your work day, consider a digital detox so you spend less time on it in general, and/or disabling notifications from particularly ‘noisy’ social media apps to help keep distractions to a minimum, and increase your workplace productivity.

 Success and surroundings go hand in hand.
 Stacks of mail, bursting file cabinets, and disorganized office drawers may seem harmless, but clutter and disorganization can have a huge negative impact on your productivity.

 According to Psychology Today, physical clutter can lead to low subjective well-being, unhealthy eating habits, poor mental hygiene, and less efficient thinking.
-In fact, the effects of cluttered workspaces are so severe that one study found that it actually led to a company’s financial loss, equivalent to 10% of a manager’s salary.
+In fact, the effects of cluttered workspaces are so severe that one study found that it's costing American businesses up to $190 billion every year in health care costs alone.

 Try amping up your productivity by creating the ideal work environment for yourself.
 Set aside time to declutter your workspace and incorporate positive changes that will ultimately lead to increased workplace satisfaction, and better overall performance.